-The mid-line is the line where the eyes lye on the face.
-To position them properly, divide the line roughly in five equally spaced segments.
-The second and fourth segment will be the two positions of the eyes.
+The mid-line is the line where the eyes lie on the face.
+To position them properly, divide the line roughly into five equally spaced segments.
+The second and fourth segments will be the two positions of the eyes.

 Trace the line of the eyebrow and the line of the mouth.
 To position the mouth-line, move down from the nose-line roughly the height of one eye.

 Now it’s a matter of cleaning the face drawing from the construction lines and adding a few details.
-Everything will fall in place if you have establish the proportion of the parts properly.
+Everything will fall in place if you have established the proportion of the parts properly.

-With the adding of the hairs the face drawing looks more balanced now and I have also added the ears.
-Again, is the eye-line that guides where the ears should start and approximately the upper nose-line where they should end.
+With the addition of hair, the face drawing looks more balanced now and I have also added the ears.
+Again, is the eye line that guides where the ears should start and approximately the upper nose-line where they should end.

-The rules serve just as a guide, a rough skeleton upon building your idea and your characters.
+The rules serve just as a guide, a rough skeleton for building your idea and your characters.

 To understand how important the positioning of facial features is and how it influences the final result and mood of a face I have prepared a series of faces which are a variation of the one I have been drawing so far.

-Each face has a small alteration in the relative position of one facial features to the others; However you’ll see how strikingly different these faces are from one another and how different are the moods they convey.
+Each face has a small alteration in the relative position of one facial feature to the others; However, you’ll see how strikingly different these faces are from one another and how different the moods they convey.

 There are two columns of faces.
-In the first column the first face is the normal, standard face.
-Its expression is neutral, not very communicative; All the other have a small modification in one of the facial features like the distance between the eyes, the length of the nose or the distance of the mouth from the nose.
+In the first column, the first face is the normal, standard face.
+Its expression is neutral, not very communicative; All the others have a small modification in one of the facial features like the distance between the eyes, the length of the nose, or the distance of the mouth from the nose.

 Try to focus on a face and grasp what is the facial characteristic that is causing that face to look as it is.
 Is the distance between the eyes that confer the eerie look?
 Or the length of the nose?

-Try to imagine what happens when you combine facial expression to meticulous positioning of the facial features and you will have done a step further in understanding what makes certain drawn characters looking real and appealing.
+Try to imagine what happens when you combine facial expression with meticulous positioning of the facial features and you will have done a step further in understanding what makes certain drawn characters look real and appealing.